luvnft/polkagated-web/xx_README.md

 The FAQs say [it's normal to see another address](https://polkadot.js.org/docs/keyring/FAQ#my-pair-address-does-not-match-with-my-chain), but balance look up should work and it doesn't because my wallet balance is > 0 XX.

+`encodeAddress(session.address, 55)` is one correction that needed to be made, and the proper encoding used to get the correct wallet address from xx Network printed out in console log.
+But its balance is still wrong (i.e. not queried).
+For demo purposes I hard-coded it into JS on one of the protected pages.